jbrowbb/CS325_Quiz_3/README.md

 ## adding to the same line to cause conflict

-#### now it is on line 7 since I fixed the other conflict location, don't know if this will conflict
+#### now it is on line 7, still 11, since I fixed the other conflict location, don't know if this will conflict